2203

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Upstart burned through $145.4 million of cash in Q4 despite being cash flow positive in the same period last year.
+Upstart's free cash flow came in at $50.87 million in Q1, turning positive over the last year.

 Upstart Free Cash Flow

-It was good to see Upstart beat analysts' revenue expectations this quarter.
-That stood out as a positive in these results.
-On the other hand, its revenue guidance for next quarter missed analysts' expectations and the company burned through significant amount of cash.
-Overall, this was a mediocre quarter for Upstart.
-The stock is flat after reporting and currently trades at $32.89 per share.
+It was good to see Upstart beat analysts' revenue expectations this quarter and produce free cash flow.
+On the other hand, its revenue guidance for next quarter missed analysts' expectations and its gross margin shrunk.
+Overall, the results could have been better.
+The stock is flat after reporting and currently trades at $24.5 per share.

 Is Now The Time?